 The word is used for idols (Numbers 33:51; 1 Samuel 6:5; Amos 5:26; and Ezekiel 16:17), suggesting that idols are mere images with no substance.
 The word is used in Psalm 73:20 to mean wicked men who do not acknowledge or fear God: they are “phantoms” (tselem) – mere images.

 Daniel called the figure that visited Nebuchadnezzar in his dream “a great image” that was “mighty and of exceeding brightness” and “frightening” in its appearance.
 (Dan.
 2:31) The image Nebuchadnezzar saw wasn’t real.
 It was a dream, but it had real substance and conveyed meaning that Daniel interpreted for the king.

 From all of these uses of the word, tselem, we see that they refer to something that may or may not be real, something that may or may not have substance.
 An image is something that is suggestive of something, and that image may have substance, or it may be empty, like a phantom.

-When men are described as being created according to or in the image of God, that image clearly has substance – the substance is God, Himself.
-An image, however, can lack that substance.
-That image could be a mere phantom of that substance.
+In the statement that men are created according to or in the image of God, the substance is God, Himself.
+The image, however, may lack the substance.
+The image could even be a mere phantom of that substance.

 To me, this suggests that human beings are created with potentiality.
-We are created according to and in the image of God, but we are also created from the dust.
-(Gen. 2:7) From the very beginning we had the potentiality suggested in being created in the image of God, but it was only a potentiality.
-Something else had to happen for that potentiality to be achieved.
+Elsewhere, it is written that we are created from the dust.
+(Gen. 2:7) We are created from, out of, dust, but we have the potentiality suggested by being created in the image of God.
+A potentiality, however, is not a reality.
+Something else had to happen for that potentiality to be realized.

 This is significant also, because we read that after Adam and Eve made the one choice they were forbidden to make in opposition to God’s instruction, God said to them: